DC Universe Trading Card Sets

 - Checklist

-These tattoos are highly collectible and can go for top dollar, especially if they are unused.
+These tattoos are highly collectible and can go for top dollar.
 If buying, make sure you do not confuse these with 1967 tattoos, below, which are reproductions of this set.
 The wrapper (which is the reverse of the tattoo) will easily identify the set of origin.

 1966 • Topps Comic Book Foldees